Encore une fois

-"Encore une fois" ([ɑ̃.kɔʁ yn fwa]; French for "One More Time") is a song by German DJ group Sash!, released in January 1997 as the second single from their debut album, It's My Life – The Album (1997).
-It features French vocals by German vocalist Sabine Ohmes and found huge success in clubs throughout the world.
-To date, it is one of Sash!'s biggest hits.
-In the UK, it was released in February same year and propelled itself to number two on the UK Singles Chart, quickly earning a Gold certification.
-Throughout Europe, the track became a top 10 smash in countries such as Belgium, Finland, France, Iceland, Italy, Norway, Spain and Sweden.
+"Encore une fois" ([ɑ̃.kɔʁ yn fwa]; French for "One More Time") is a song by German DJ group Sash!, first released in 1996 on Mighty Records.
+It was released as the second single from the group's debut album, It's My Life – The Album (1997), and features French vocals by German vocalist Sabine Ohmes.

+Upon the song's release in the UK, the song reached number two on the UK Singles Chart in February 1997.
+Throughout Europe, the track became a top-10 hit in countries such as Belgium, Finland, France, Iceland, Italy, Norway, Spain and Sweden.
 In Greece and Ireland, the song reached the top of the charts.
-In the United States, it became a club smash and hit number one on the Billboard Hot Dance Club Play chart, staying on the chart for fourteen weeks.
+In the United States, it became a club hit and peaked at number one on the Billboard Hot Dance Club Play chart, staying on the chart for 14 weeks.
+The music video for "Encore une fois" was directed by Oliver Sommer.

-11 years after it was first released, the song again reached the top 40 in three countries as part of a mashup.
+Eleven years after it was first released, the song again reached the top 40 in three countries as part of a mashup.
 The music from Sash!'s hit was combined with the vocals from Stunt's "Raindrops" to create the new track "Raindrops (Encore une fois)".

 Release

+"Encore une fois" was initially meant to be a big club record, but it outgrew that and the group would become a pop act in its own right.
 Two main versions of the song exist.
 One is the original edit, which was used in the music video and appeared (in extended form) on Sash!'s debut album It's My Life.
-The second is the Future Breeze edit, which is a much harder version of the track and is the most popular with fans.
+The second is the Future Breeze edit, which is a much harder version of the track.
 It appears on Sash!'s best-of albums and as a bonus track (in extended form) on It's My Life – The Album.

 When the single was originally released, a pressing-plant error swapped the first two tracks (Original and Future Breeze edits) thus giving the Future Breeze remix accidental success; it therefore became the official version.